gldeng/universe/formal_theory/formal_theory_quantum_absolute_truth_en.md

 $$\lim_{n \to \infty} \mathcal{C}_n(\mathcal{T}_A) \subset \mathcal{T}_A$$

-Where $\mathcal{C}_n$ represents the exploration function of the nth level of cognitive depth.
+Where $`\mathcal{C}_n`$ represents the exploration function of the nth level of cognitive depth.

 ## The Absolute Truth Field

-Quantum Absolute Truth Theory introduces the concept of the "Absolute Truth Field" ($\mathcal{TF}_A$), a fundamental field permeating all of reality, with all relative truths being local manifestations of this field under specific conditions.
+Quantum Absolute Truth Theory introduces the concept of the "Absolute Truth Field" ($`\mathcal{TF}_A`$), a fundamental field permeating all of reality, with all relative truths being local manifestations of this field under specific conditions.
 The Absolute Truth Field has the following characteristics:

 ### 1. Truth Field Equation